tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 This document provides usage guidance for external Pre-Shared Keys (PSKs) in Transport Layer Security (TLS) 1.3 as defined in RFC 8446.
-This document lists TLS security properties provided by PSKs under certain assumptions, and then demonstrates how violations of these assumptions lead to attacks.
-This document discusses PSK use cases and provisioning processes.
+It lists TLS security properties provided by PSKs under certain assumptions, and then demonstrates how violations of these assumptions lead to attacks.
+Advice for applications to help meet these assumptions is provided.
+It also discusses PSK use cases and provisioning processes.
-This document provides advice for applications to help meet these assumptions.
-This document also lists the privacy and security properties that are not provided by TLS 1.3 when external PSKs are used.
+Finally, it lists the privacy and security properties that are not provided by TLS 1.3 when external PSKs are used.

 --- middle